GIS4DEV/GIS4DEV.github.io/qgisModel.md

 title: My First QGIS Model
 ---

-## My First QGIS Model
+Just a sample page, to illustrate the idea.

-In the first lab, we created a model to calculate direction and distance from a point.
+In the first lab in Spring 2019, we created a model to calculate direction and distance from a point.

 ```bat
 :: testing representation of Batch code in GitHub pages